salihgun/react-native-video-processor/README.md

 import VideoManager from '@salihgun/react-native-video-processor'

-// Set 'reorder' option to true if you want to reorder videos. const boomerangVideoPath = await VideoManager.boomerang(videoPath) // reorder = false
+// Set 'reorder' option to true if you want to reorder videos.
+// There are height and width parameters now.
+You can set a custom height and/or width. const boomerangVideoPath = await VideoManager.boomerang(videoPath) // reorder = false

 ```